kddnewton/kddnewton.github.io/_posts/2023-12-05-advent-of-prism-part-5.md

 $foo -= 2
 ```

-Note that same things that look like global variables are not allowed to be written at all, such as `$&`.
+Note that some things that look like global variables are not allowed to be written at all, such as `$&`.
 With direct or indirect writes like operator writes, you will get the `Can't set variable` compile error in CRuby, or an equivalent parse error in prism.
 Here is what the syntax tree looks like for `$foo += 1`:

 <div align="center">
   <img src="/assets/aop/part5-global-variable-operator-write-node.svg" alt="global variable operator write node">